ibm-cloud-docs/containers/storage-utilities.md

 The removal of the storage class is successful if no storage class is displayed in your CLI output.

 ## Classic: Manually adding block storage to specific worker nodes
 {: #manual_block}

-Use this option if you want to add different block storage configurations, add block storage to a subset of worker nodes only, or to have more control over the provisioning process.
+Use this option to add different block storage configurations, add block storage to a subset of worker nodes only, or to have more control over the provisioning process.
 {: shortdesc}

-The instructions in this topic are available for classic worker nodes only.
-If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.block_storage_is_short}} to worker nodes](#vpc_api_attach).
-{: note}

-1. List the worker nodes in your cluster and note the private IP address and the zone of the non-SDS worker nodes where you want to add a block storage device.
+1. List the worker nodes in your cluster and note the private IP address and the zone of the non-SDS worker nodes where you add a block storage device.

     ```sh
     ibmcloud ks worker ls --cluster <cluster_name_or_ID>
     ```
     {: pre}

-2. Review step 3 and 4 in [Deciding on your block storage configuration](/docs/containers?topic=containers-block_storage#block_predefined_storageclass) to choose the type, size, and number of IOPS for the block storage device that you want to add to your non-SDS worker node.
+2. Review steps 3 and 4 in [Deciding on your block storage configuration](/docs/containers?topic=containers-block_storage#block_predefined_storageclass) to choose the type, size, and number of IOPS for the block storage device to add to your non-SDS worker node.

 3. Create the block storage device in the same zone that your non-SDS worker node is in.

-    Example for provisioning 20 GB endurance block storage with two IOPS per GB.
+    Example for provisioning 20 GB endurance block storage with 2 IOPS per GB.

     ```sh
     ibmcloud sl block volume-order --storage-type endurance --size 20 --tier 2 --os-type LINUX --datacenter dal10